Citi Benefits Handbook

 - Screening services, including routine cancer, heart disease and infectious disease screening.

-Because network preventive care is covered at 100% in the HDHP, you will not need this account to reimburse yourself for network preventive medical care expenses.
-However, if you obtain preventive care from an out-of-network doctor, the HDHP will cover 100% of the maximum allowed amount only.
+Because network preventive care is covered at 100% in the High Deductible Plan with HSA, you will not need this account to reimburse yourself for network preventive medical care expenses.
+However, if you obtain preventive care from an out-of-network doctor, the High Deductible Plan with HSA will cover 100% of the maximum allowed amount only.
 As a result, not all preventive care charges may be covered.

 Examples of Ineligible Health Care Expenses